Free no-obligation site survey · Nationwide coverage Contact Us

 Where coating loses to replacement

 Coating extends the life of roofs that still have life to extend.
-It is the wrong answer for a roof with widespread perforation, corrosion that has compromised sheet strength or fixings, waterlogged insulation in a built-up construction, or permanent ponding caused by structural deflection.
-In those cases we will recommend repair or replacement and say so in writing, even though it means talking ourselves out of a coating contract.
+It’s the wrong answer for a roof with widespread perforation, corrosion that’s compromised the sheet strength or fixings, waterlogged insulation in a built-up construction, or permanent ponding caused by structural deflection.
+In those cases, we’ll recommend repair or replacement and say so in writing, even if it means talking ourselves out of a coating contract.
 An honest condition report is more useful to an estates team than a tidy-looking roof that fails again in two years.

-Most of the roofs we survey have not crossed that line, and for those buildings coating is usually the most economical option available: a fraction of replacement cost, no strip-off waste, and an Exeter site that keeps trading from the first day of work to the last.
+Most of the roofs we survey haven’t crossed that line yet, and for those buildings, coating is usually the most economical option available.
+It’s a fraction of the replacement cost, there’s no strip-off waste, and your Exeter site keeps trading from the first day of work to the last.
 If your roof is showing its age, the survey will tell you exactly where it stands.

 Coat, repair or replace